-Tenants must apply for permission to keep any pet and the Trust will not unreasonably withhold consent.
-Tenants wishing to own a pet must apply to the Trust for permission as part of the conditions of their tenancy before they take ownership of a pet.
-If the tenant is a new tenant moving into a Papworth Trust home and they already have a pet, permission must still be sought as part of the application process.
+Tenants must apply for permission to keep any pet and Papworth Trust will not unreasonably withhold consent.
+Tenants wishing to own a pet must apply to the Trust for permission as part of the conditions of their tenancy.

-Permission will only be considered where a pet application form has been completed.
-A pet application form must be completed for each new pet. ('new pet' means an addition to the number of cages, hutches, tanks, free roaming animals etc. It does not for example mean you have to request permission for each new fish in a tank or bird in a cage.)
-The Trust will deal with requests to keep a pet sensitively bearing in mind any restrictions or conditions which may exist on any scheme or the type of accommodation.
+Permission will only be considered where a Pet Application form has been completed.
+A Pet Application form must be completed for each new pet. ('New pet' means an addition to the number of cages, hutches, tanks, free roaming animals etc. It does not for example mean you have to request permission for each new fish in a tank or birds in a cage.)
+The Trust will deal with requests to keep a pet as fairly as possible bearing in mind any restrictions which may exist on any estate or the type of accommodation.